-One-hundred youth from the New York Metropolitan area, ages 11 to 18, will be selected to participate in the 11th year of this uniquely designed pre-college black studies program at the Schomburg Center/NYPL.
+One-hundred youth from the New York Metropolitan area, ages 11 to 18, will be selected to participate in the 12th year of this uniquely designed pre-college black studies program at the Schomburg Center/NYPL.
 The Saturday sessions run from 10 am to 3 pm and are designed with an inquiry-based and project-based approach to teaching about black American history and the global black experience.
 Weekly, the Junior Scholars attend college-style lectures and presentations, engage in dialogue with adult scholars, participate in guided peer group discussions and activities, generate individual research projects and portfolios, and create collaborative media and arts projects that grow from their intensive study based on the Schomburg’s vast collections, exhibitions, and educational resources.
 Through this process, it is expected that Junior Scholars will increase their historical literacy, expand their knowledge of who they are as intellectual, social, cultural and artistic beings, embrace their legacy as African-American citizens, and learn of the lands and cultures of their prolific and trailblazing ancestors.
-The program begins in late October 2012 and ends on May 2013 with the annual Youth Summit.
+The program begins on October 26, 2013 and ends on May 17, 2014 with the annual Youth Summit.

-The Schomburg Junior Scholars Program is made possible through the generous support of Mr. and Mrs. Timothy R. Barakett, Valentino D. Carlotti, the Estate of Gwendolyn Knight Lawrence, Speaker Christine C. Quinn, Council Member Inez Dickens, the New York City Council, and the Schomburg Society.
+The Schomburg Junior Scholars Program is made possible through the generous support of Mr. and Mrs. Timothy R. Barakett, Valentino D. Carlotti, The David Rockefeller Fund, Speaker Christine C. Quinn, Council Member Inez Dickens, and the New York City Council.

 TAKE A LOOK INSIDE THE JUNIOR SCHOLARS PROGRAM & CHECK OUT THE 2012 SCHOMBURG REVIEW!
 See link below.
 This youth produced magazine documents the Junior Scholars’ program year and features the contributions of the teens in the Media/Journalism Special Projects Team.

 The checklist on the cover of the application outlines the paperwork required to process your application.
 “New Scholars” refers to youth who have never participated in the program before, and “Returning Scholars” refers to youth who have previously participated in the Junior Scholars Program.
-Youth admitted into the program during winter enrollment will be notified by January 15, 2013.
 A program calendar is also available in the application package - Download the application from the link below.

 RETURN APPLICATIONS BY MAIL OR DROP-OFF ONLY TO: